stefanocudini/GeoSFX/README.md

 # GeoSFX

+*...PROJECT WORK IN PROGRESS...*

 Self Extracting GeoJSON, a tool to build compressed GeoJSON distributed over JSONP in a compact, no dependencies Javascript file

-...WORK IN PROGRESS...

 # Installation
 ```